SkepticalTech/PGM-XML-Reference/Map XML info.md

 * `Changelog.md` Added the Lane module for enforcing lane restrictions on RFW maps.
 [Example ![](./images/External-Link.png)](https://maps.oc.tc/Parallax/map.xml)
 * `Changelog.md` Added the ability for maps to specify a difficulty they must be run with.
 * On [Viridun ![](./images/External-Link.png)](https://maps.oc.tc/Viridun/map.xml) `<spawn>` elements have multiple region areas, shouldn't they be inside of a `<union>` tag?
+* Gold & glass core mode.
+Is it automatic or are there specific settings?
+* With multiple team spawns how does the PGM plugin pick where player spawns?
+* Does it validate spawn locations preventing a spawn inside of a block, in thin air, etc?
+* Map player limit?
+150

 ####Misc notes